latest nhpb_banner 1__compressed2

 Formal documentation is needed when you apply for the Oregon program.
 Some examples of documents that applicants may need to provide at the time of application include verification of residence address (copy of utility bill), names/birthdates for all household members, complete and total income verification for the previous 3 months, Social Security numbers and ID for all household members, and also the details on your Heating Energy Vendor including account number.
 Your local community action agency may have other requirements as well.

-Details on weatherization assistance programs
+Details on Oregon weatherization

-After a household is approved to participate, the Weatherization Assistance Program and highly trained contractors perform an energy audit, which measures your home's current energy use and determines which energy conservation and safety measures are best for your home.
+After a household is approved to participate, the Weatherization Program and highly trained contractors perform an energy audit, which measures your home's current energy use and determines which energy conservation and safety measures are best for your home.
 The community action agency will discuss these potential measures with you before these contractors begin the work on your home.
 After these measures are complete, the state of Oregon weatherization program will ensure you are provided a final inspection for quality control.

 Some of what can be done includes health and safety repairs, energy conservation education, heating system repair and replacement, baseload measures, and things like furnace repairs or even a replacement of your heating system.
 There is often a waiting list, and once an application has been submitted and approved by the state, the qualifying household may have to wait an extended period of time.
 Oregon households commonly reduce their energy and heating bills by around 15-30%, making more money available to families for other pressing household needs, such as paying for food, rent, housing costs and transportation.